a11yproject/a11yproject.com/_posts/2013-01-11-how-to-hide-content.md

 Developers commonly use `display: none` to hide content on the page.
 Unfortunately, this simple and common action can be problematic for users of screen readers.

-There are also real world situations where you want to visually hide elements (e.g., a `form label`), but you still want text to be read by a screen reader.
-The "clip pattern" will hide the content visually, yet provide the content to screen readers[^clip].
-Unlike positioning and negative text-indent, it works with rtl languages for localization.
+There are real world situations where you might need to hide elements visually (e.g., a form `label`), but keep the element text available to be announced by a screen reader.
+The "clip pattern" accomplishes this task for you; hide the content visually, yet provide the content to screen readers.
+Unlike CSS positioning and negative text-indent techniques, the "clip pattern" also works with RTL (Right-to-left) languages for localization.
+See the article *[Hiding Content for Accessibility](https://snook.ca/archives/html_and_css/hiding-content-for-accessibility)* for more information on the visually-hidden pattern.

     .visually-hidden { /* https://snook.ca/archives/html_and_css/hiding-content-for-accessibility */
         position: absolute !important;